sandeepmaurya/microservices/README.md

 # Exploring Microservices
-Sample code for the 'Exploring Microservices' talk.
+Code for the 'Exploring Microservices' discussion.

 ###To run on a local Service Fabric cluster:
 - Create an Azure storage account